denaro-coin/denaro/README.md

 Automated configuration and deployment of a Denaro node are facilitated by `setup.sh`.
 This script handles the installation of necessary libraries, setup of PostgreSQL, Python virtual environment, and other prerequisites required for running a Denaro node.

-*For those who wish to only set up the PostgreSQL database, a `db_setup.sh` script is provided.
-This script focuses solely on preparing the PostgreSQL database for Denaro's blockchain.*
+For those who wish to only set up the PostgreSQL database, a `db_setup.sh` script is provided.
+This script focuses solely on preparing the PostgreSQL database for Denaro's blockchain.

+*Note: Both scripts are meant to be run on Linux distrubutions that use 'apt' as a package manager (e.g Debian/Ubuntu).
+If the above scripts do not work it is likely due to 'apt' not being installed on your system.
+To fix this, you can install 'apt' or manually modify either script to match the package manager that your system uses.*

 * Execute the commands below to initiate the installation: